dmfed/termtools/README.md

 greenprinter.SetColor("green") 			// sets Printer color to green s := greenprinter.Sprint("Hello, world!") 	// s now holds "Hello, world!" with green color prefix and reset suffix attached.
 ```
-Note that **len(p.Sprint("Hello, world!"))** in the above example will not be the same as **len(fmt.Sprint("Hello, world!"))** because ANSI escapes actually add to the length of the output string.
+Note that **len(greenprinter.Sprint("Hello, world!"))** in the above example will not be the same as **len(fmt.Sprint("Hello, world!"))** because ANSI escapes actually add to the length of the output string.
 This might be annoying if you're trying to keep output centered horizontally and rely on calculation of string length.

-For a detailed listing of module functions and types **[see package documention at pkg.go.dev](https://pkg.go.dev/github.com/dmfed/termtools)**
+For a detailed list of printing methods **[see package documention at pkg.go.dev](https://pkg.go.dev/github.com/dmfed/termtools)**

 ## Moving cursor around

-**termtools** includes functions and methods of Printer type to manipulate cursor position on screen, clear screen and delete line of text.
+**termtools** includes functions and methods of Printer type to manipulate cursor position on screen, clear screen and delete lines of text.

 ```go
 func PrintCentered(s string) {